 It is by having hands that man is the most intelligent of animals. – Anaxagoras

 The tell-show-do technique was developed as a means of helping apprehensive children receive dental care.
-However, it works just as well with many nervous adults.
+However, it can work just as well with nervous adults.

 As the name suggests, it involves:

 - Tell: your dentist explaining to you what they’d like to do

 - Show: showing you what is involved (e. g. showing the equipment and demonstrating it on a finger)